Photos of Casco Viejo, Panama City

 It is easy to get to Casco Viejo from Panama City.
 If you plan to use a taxi, it’s safer to hire the taxi from your hotel, instead of flagging a random taxi on the street.
 Prices will vary depending on where you are staying.

-That said, we prefer to use Uber for transportation around Panama City.
+However, we prefer to use Uber for transportation around Panama City.
 It works great and removes language barriers.
 You don’t need to download a different Uber app.
-The app you use in Canada or the US works fine in Panama City.
+Therefore, the app you use in Canada or the US works fine in Panama City.

 By using the Uber app, you avoid giving bad directions or having issues explaining where you want to go.
 You also don’t have to worry about exchanging money, so it removes the fear of getting ripped off by an opportunistic taxi driver.